GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -b, --build-image=[]: Only build artifacts with image names that contain the given substring.
 Default is to build sources for all artifacts
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --dry-run=false: Don't build images, just compute the tag for each artifact.
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --check-cluster-node-platforms=false: When set to true, images are built for the target platforms matching the active kubernetes cluster node platforms.
+Enabled by default for `dev`, `debug` and `run`
+  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config)
+      --detect-minikube=true: Use heuristics to detect a minikube cluster --disable-multi-platform-build=false: When set to true, forces only single platform image builds even when multiple target platforms are specified.
+Enabled by default for `dev` and `debug` modes, to keep dev-loop fast
+      --dry-run=false: Don't build images, just compute the tag for each artifact.
       --file-output='': Filename to write build images to -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file